dotnet/orleans-docs/src/docs/grains/index.md

 }
 ```

-If a grain method receives the return value from another asynchronous method call, to a grain or not, and doesn't need to perform error handling of that call, it can simply return the `Task` it receives from that asynchronous call as its return value:
+If a grain method receives the return value from another asynchronous method call, to a grain or not, and doesn't need to perform error handling of that call, it can simply return the `Task` it receives from that asynchronous call:

 ```csharp
 public Task<SomeType> GrainMethod5()